MehdiAbbanaBennani/continual-learning-ogdplus/README.md

 # Continual Learning with OGD and OGD+

-This is the official implementation of the [Generalisation Guarantees for Continual Learning with Orthogonal Gradient Descent](https://arxiv.org/abs/2006.11942) in PyTorch.
+This is the official implementation of the article [Generalisation Guarantees for Continual Learning with Orthogonal Gradient
+ Descent](https://arxiv.org/abs/2006.11942) in PyTorch.

 ## Requirements